JeffreyBrettColeman/photonmono2k/README.md

 # Unofficial ANYCUBIC Photon Mono 2k LCD Polarizer Film Replacement Pattern

-I had trouble replacing the lcd polarizing film on my photon mono 2k due to some confusion and I'm dropping this here because I had to make it to get exactly what I wanted.
+I had trouble replacing the lcd polarizing film on my photon mono 2k due to varying sources and search results and I'm dropping this here because I had to make it to get exactly what I wanted.
 Hope this helps other [ANYCUBIC Photon Mono 6.08'' 2K Monochrome LCD 3D Printer](https://www.amazon.com/gp/product/B0793PYDF7) users out there.

 **Disclaimer: This is *NOT* an official source and I am in no way affiliated with [ANYCUBIC](https://www.anycubic.com/).
 I just own one of their printers and use it a lot.**